Chapter 10: Interest Groups and Lobbying

 Finally, sometimes individuals volunteer to represent an organization.
 They are called amateur or volunteer lobbyists, and are typically not compensated for their lobbying efforts.
 In some cases, citizens may lobby for pet projects because they care about some issue or cause.
 They may or may not be members of an interest group, but if they register to lobby, they are sometimes nicknamed “hobbyists.”

+Many lobbyists also use or indirect lobbying tactics, whereby the interest attempts to get its message out to the public.
 These tactics include issuing press releases, placing stories and articles in the media, entering coalitions with other groups, and contacting interest group members, hoping that they will individually pressure lawmakers to support or oppose legislation.
 An environmental interest group like the Sierra Club, for example, might issue a press release or encourage its members to contact their representatives in Congress about legislation of concern to the group.
-It might also use outside tactics if there is a potential threat to the environment and the group wants to raise awareness among its members and the public ((Figure)).
+It might also use outside tactics if there is a potential threat to the environment and the group wants to raise awareness among its members and the public.
 Members of Congress are likely to pay attention when many constituents contact them about an issue or proposed bill.
 Many interest groups, including the Sierra Club, will use a combination of inside and outside tactics in their lobbying efforts, choosing whatever strategy is most likely to help them achieve their goals.